Homebrew/homebrew-cask/doc/development/adding_a_cask.md

 end
 ```

 Here is a last example for `airdisplay`, which uses a `pkg` installer to install the application instead of a stand-alone application bundle (`.app`).
 Note the [`uninstall pkgutil` stanza](../cask_language_reference/stanzas/uninstall.md#uninstall-key-pkgutil), which is needed to uninstall all files which were installed using the installer.

+You also see how to change the `version` to fit the download `url`.
+You can change the `version` with [Ruby String methods](https://ruby-doc.org/core/String.html) or use predefined helper modifiers.
+All avaliable default `version` modifiers as described in the [Version Stanza Details](../cask_language_reference/stanzas/version.md).

 ```ruby
 cask 'airdisplay' do